 Ximene reined in Selene.
 ‘Oh! so now you have suddenly become an expert in hunting… to add to all your other skills.’

 John turned Helios around and came alongside Ximene.
-He hoped his irritation did not show.
 ‘Well, as a matter of fact, I probably know more about deer than any other single subject.
-I am the son of a forester and for over two years I managed the deer in one of the King’s Forests.’
+I am the son of a forester and for over two years I managed the deer in one of the King’s forests.’

 ‘Do you honestly believe I would tell you, especially you, an untruth?
 It is how I met the Prince.’
 He hesitated.
 ‘It is a story about hunting so it is appropriate to tell it now.’

-From the look on Ximene’s face, he knew she still found it difficult to believe.
-He cocked his head and smiled.’Ask the Prince if you don’t believe me.’
+He cocked his head and smiled.
+‘Ask the Prince if you don’t believe me.’

 Ximene was so surprised that she struggled to respond.
 This young man had known the Prince since before his service in the army.
 No wonder he had progressed so quickly.
 Clearly, he had closer ties to the Prince than she had suspected.
 It caused a need for a complete re-evaluation of his role.

 John’s smile deepened.
-‘I did not believe it was something you needed to know and I think you are placing you much importance on what was a chance event’.
+‘I did not believe it was something you needed to know and I think you are placing too much importance on what was a chance event.’

 Once John had made the adjustments, Ximene pulled Selene around, slapped her rump and gave her free rein.
 Over her shoulder, she saw Helios now running at close to his full capacity.
 John’s body was in the position she’d suggested, but he did not look right.
 She reined Selene in and dropped back to ride alongside John.
 ‘Are you alright?’ she shouted.